 To shed additional light on ex-post regulatory costs, we examine whether stock prices become less sensitive to regulatory changes after mergers and acquisitions.
-We create a firm-specific measure of regulatory beta, in the spirit of Alfaro, Bloom, and Lin (2019) and Akey and Lewellen (2017), from the residuals from a 2-year autoregression of the aggregate time-series of regulatory burden.
+We create a firm-specific measure of regulatory beta, in the spirit of Alfaro, Bloom, and Lin (2024) and Akey and Lewellen (2017), using the residuals from a 2-year autoregression of the aggregate time-series of regulatory burden.
 These residuals are serially uncorrelated and capture sudden shifts in aggregate regulatory burden.
 We then regress each firm's excess stock return on this innovation series and Fama-French risk factor controls.
 The resultant beta coefficient represents the firm's average sensitivity to sudden changes in regulatory burden.
 We use that measure as our dependent variable, representing the firm's overall sensitivity to federal regulations.
 Our regressions show that firms experience a significant decline in their regulatory beta following an acquisition.
 The effect is statistically significant and economically large: following an acquisition, firms exhibit roughly a 5% decrease in their regulatory beta relative to the mean value.
 Our regressions also document a significant negative relation between firm size and regulatory beta, implying that large firms can better cope with increased regulatory burden.

 Our final piece of analysis explores heterogeneous effects across firms.
 As noted by Engel, Hayes, and Wang (2007), small firms are particularly sensitive to burdensome regulation.
 Therefore, we conjecture that large firms respond to increased regulatory burden by engaging in more acquisitions while small firms become more likely to sell out.
 We find three pieces of evidence consistent with this conjecture.
-First, the estimated impact of increased regulatory burden on acquisition likelihood is roughly twice (three times) as large for firms the top decile of the size distribution compared to the median firm (firms in the bottom decile of the size distribution).
+First, the estimated impact of increased regulatory burden on acquisition likelihood is roughly twice (three times) as large for firms in the top decile of the size distribution compared to the median firm (firms in the bottom decile of the size distribution).
 Second, while a high regulatory burden increases the probability of becoming an M&A target on average, we find this effect is exclusively driven by small firms.
 Large firms become less likely to sell out after an increase in regulation.
-Finally, we find that value creation through M&A deals depends crucially on the acquirer's size.
-We estimate a regression where the dependent variable is the 3-day cumulative abnormal return (CAR) around M&A announcements, control for standard attributes that affect announcement returns, and include our measure of regulatory burden and its interaction with the acquirer's size.
+Finally, we find that value creation through M&A depends crucially on the acquirer's size.
+We estimate a regression where the dependent variable is the 3day cumulative abnormal return (CAR) around M&A announcements, control for standard attributes that affect announcement returns, and include our measure of regulatory burden and its interaction with the acquirer's size.
 The estimated coefficients suggest that one standard deviation increase in the acquirer's regulatory burden is associated with 82 - 91 basis point higher CARs, which corresponds to roughly a \$60 - \$67 million increase in market capitalization, on average.

-Together, our findings uncover an unintended consequence of federal regulation that advantages large firms and influences the composition of U.S. industries.
-In doing so, we advance the literature on the determinants of M&A activity, particularly studies related to government regulation.
-Mitchell and Mulherin (1996) and Harford (2005) find that merger activity increased after antitrust/market structure deregulations.
-Similarly, Balogh, Creedy and Wright (2022) show that acquisition activity increased after the JOBS Act reduced financial disclosure requirements for newly public firms.
-In contrast, we study firm-specific exposure to a comprehensive set of federal regulations and find that increases in regulation lead to higher M&A activity.
-This finding complements related work that shows M&A activity declines in the face of uncertainty related to stock prices, government policy, and antitrust enforcement (Bhagwat, Dam, and Harford, 2016; Bonaime, Gulen, and Ion, 2018; de Bodt, Cousin, Officer, and Roll, 2021).
-Our results indicate that increased regulation encourages M&A investment by creating synergy opportunities.
+Together, our findings uncover an unintended consequence of federal regulation that advantages large firms and contributes to the consolidation of U.S. industries.
+In doing so, we advance the literature on the determinants of M&A activity.
+Past research finds that merger activity increases after antitrust/market structure deregulation (Mitchell and Mulherin, 1996; Harford, 2005) and decreases in the face of uncertainty related to stock prices, government policy, and antitrust enforcement (Bhagwat, Dam, and Harford, 2016; Bonaime, Gulen, and Ion, 2018; de Bodt, Cousin, Officer, and Roll, 2024).
+We study firm-specific exposure to a comprehensive set of active federal regulations and show that increases in regulation lead to higher M&A activity, particularly by large firms.
+This finding contributes to the literature that documents rising concentration among U.S. listed firms and seeks to understand its causes (e.g., Grullon, Larkin, and Michaely, 2019; Eckbo and Lithell, 2025).